runicscribe/worldbuilding-docs/dae-machina/culture/individuals/aeldar/wysteria.md

 Wysteria found an especially powerful Uon spear in 55 AC, and started taking on more varied work - still mostly artifact retrieval, but more often specific artifacts for wealthy clients, and no longer just in the riftlands.
 <Artificier> joined in on a couple of the more tame ones (and did eventually go on a couple expeditions in the riftlands)

+Eventually started to gather a team of like-minded adventurers to take on more challenging expediditions.

 Died 87 AC to a particularly deadly ruin in the Southwest Eaos Desert.